jacob-block/jacob-block.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Electrical and Computer Engineering, UT Austin 2028 (expected)
+* Ph.D. in Electrical and Computer Engineering, The University of Texas at Austin (2028) (expected)
-* M.S.E in Electrical and Computer Engineering, UT Austin 2025 (expected)
+* M.S.E in Electrical and Computer Engineering, The University of Texas at Austin (2025) (expected)
-* B.S.E in Electrical Engineering, Minor in Mathematics, University of Michigan 2023
+* B.S.E in Electrical Engineering, Minor in Mathematics, University of Michigan (2023)

 Honors
 ======
-* NSF GRFP Honorable Mention, 2024
+* NSF GRFP Honorable Mention (2024)
-* Basdall Gardner Memorial Graduate Engineering Fellowship, UT Austin 2023
+* Basdall Gardner Memorial Graduate Engineering Fellowship, The University of Texas at Austin (2023)
 * R.K.
-Brown Memorial Award, UMich 2023
+Brown Memorial Award, University of Michigan (2023)
-* EECS Outstanding Achievement Award, UMich 2023
+* EECS Outstanding Achievement Award, University of Michigan (2023)

 Experience
 ======